hindu-comm/weblogs/manasataramgini/2016/02/2016-02-28_a-note-on-lost-saiva-centers-consideration-of-examples-from-magadha-and-vae1b985ga.md

 evidence needs to be gathered from relatively obscure archaeological and iconographic records, and what we learn is a staggering loss of old Hindu civilizational centers.
-While our collection is large, putting the examples out in a digested form does not seem easy to us.
+While our collection is large, putting theexamplesout in a digested form does not seem easy to us.
 Hence, what is presented here is just a small note on some specific sites, which may seem whimsical, but we just need to do this remind ourselves of the bigger picture that we have in our minds.